 Revenue experts estimate that mobile apps will generate a revenue of $935.2 billion by 2023.
-And, even though a recent study found that mobile users spent 88% of their time on apps, only 10% of app publishers monetize their traffic.
+And, even though a recent study found that mobile users spent 88% of their time on apps, only 10% of app publishers monetize their traffic with advertising.
 What does that tell us?
 Apps have tremendous revenue potential.
 But how does an app publisher harness that potential to grow ad revenue?

 In-app bidding is one such opportunity, and that's what we will be getting into today.
 We'll discuss what in-app header bidding is, how it works, its benefits, and everything else you need to know.
 So let's get into it.